 A small horizontal bar is between the upright seat tube and the oblique frame tube, serving as a step-up bar.
 This feature can help entry and exit, but specific spin workouts also require it.

 The Schwinn IC3 isn’t a colossal trainer.
 It’s approx. 49″ (124 cm) long and 21″ (54 cm) wide when fully assembled.
 Also, the highest point of the handlebar can reach approximately 50″ (127 cm).
 Thus, the bike can fit well, even in a small room or apartment.
-However, it is advisable to keep at least two feet of space all around it for safe entry, exit, and operation.
+However, keeping at least two feet of space all around it is advisable for safe entry, exit, and operation.

-This Schwinn bike is considerably more substantial compared to the average road bike or mountain bike.
-The frame fully assembled weighs approximately 101 lbs (46 kg).
+This Schwinn bike is more substantial than the average road bike or mountain bike.
+The fully assembled frame weighs approximately 101 lbs (46 kg).
 All this weight improves its stability.
 However, the adjustable levelers on both its base bars enhance its stability.
 These allow you to stabilize the unit on any floor correctly.

 The front base bar has a set of transport wheels.
 Thus, relocating the trainer once you have finished your workout shouldn’t be a problem.